How Are Foxtails Dangerous to Dogs in Alameda, CA?

 How To Help Your Dog

 As you can see, there are many concerns associated with foxtails, and some of them may be more obvious in affected dogs than others.
-It’s important to take time to check your dog thoroughly for foxtails after he has been outdoors, since they can quickly become a problem if you don’t notice them in time.
+It’s important to take time to check your dog thoroughly for foxtails after they have been outdoors, since they can quickly become a problem if you don’t notice them in time.

 If you find a foxtail on your dog and you are unable to easily remove it, contact a vet right away.
 It is important to get prompt veterinary care for your dog to remove the foxtail safely and to prevent further damage.
 Call us at (510) 521-6608 or (510) 521-5775.